 About the Libraries

 Our dedicated staff is committed to excellent customer service and enhancing the discovery and use of our collections.
-Through continuous engagement with our community, we adapt our services, collections, and spaces to our users’ changing needs.
+Through continuous engagement with our community, we adapt our services, collections and physical spaces to meet our users’ changing needs.

-Our collections consist of more than 3 million volumes of books, e–books, e–journals, databases, photographs, maps, DVDs, and images.
-In addition to our general collections, we hold unique materials in our Archives and Special Collections, the Fine Arts Library, the Music & Dance Library, and the Center for International Collections.
+Our collections consist of more than 3 million volumes of books, e–books, e–journals, databases, photographs, maps, DVDs and images.
+In addition to our general collections, we hold unique materials in our Archives and Special Collections, the Fine Arts Library, the Music & Dance Library and the Center for International Collections.

-Our spaces in Alden Library and the Music & Dance library provide visitors multiple ways to study, learn, create, and collaborate.
-We have quiet and silent study spaces, as well as numerous group study rooms and active learning spaces for collaboration.
+Our spaces throughout Ohio University's campuses provide visitors with multiple ways to study, learn, create and collaborate.
+In Alden Library, we have quiet, group and silent study areas, as well as numerous group study rooms and active learning spaces for collaboration.
 We have spaces where visitors engage with our collections as well as technology-rich environments where they can create multimedia and digital projects.

 I invite you to explore all that Ohio University Libraries has to offer.
-As we continue to help advance the strategic directions of the university, please let us know how we can continue to innovate to better serve your information needs.
+As we continue to help advance the strategic directions of the University, please let us know how we can continue to innovate to better serve your information needs.

 Ohio University is approaching one of the most beloved times of the academic year by students, staff, faculty and alumni alike.
 The Libraries’ will be celebrating Homecoming with its annual archival display available for viewing from Monday, Oct.
 2 to Saturday, Oct.
 7.

 Joel Forrester, an OHIO alum of ‘68 and a well-known pianist, returned to Athens County to donate his large archive of original jazz compositions to his alma mater and to University Libraries, as well as to play for the Athens community.